neelg07/odin-landing_page/README.md

 - Overall happy with producing a successfull web page

 - Found my flexbox integration in CSS to feel more normal and easy over time.
+HTML and CSS skills also coming easier and feels more fluid.

 - Having issues with format changes in the first section when shrinking the window i.e. The image containing div and text containing divs overlap and the wrapping is uneven.